-Proposition 39 - The California Clean Energy Jobs Act
+10. Proposition 39 - The California Clean Energy Jobs Act

 On November 6, 2012, voters approved Proposition 39 thereby amending state statutes governing corporation taxes by reversing a provision adopted in 2009 giving corporations an option on how to calculate the portion of worldwide income attributable to California.
-By requiring corporations to base their state tax liability on sales in California, it is estimated that state revenues would be increased by \$600 million to \$825 million per year starting in 2013-14.
-The measure also, for five years, dedicates 50 percent, up to \$550 million, per year from the annual estimate of this increased income to funding of projects that create energy efficiency and clean energy jobs in California.
+By requiring corporations to base their state tax liability on sales in California, it is estimated that state revenues increased by \$292 million in 2012-13, \$595 million in 2013-14, and almost \$900 million by 2018-19.
+The measure also, for fiscal years 2013-14 to 2018-19, dedicates 50 percent, up to \$550 million, per year from the annual estimate of this increased income to funding of projects that create energy efficiency and clean energy jobs in California.